OutSystems/outsystems-pipeline/README.md

 ## Get in touch

-Help us improve `outsystems-pipeline` by either [submitting an issue](https://github.com/OutSystems/outsystems-pipeline/issues) with detailed information about the problem you're having or by [sending us an email](mailto:cicd.integrations@outsystems.com) with any feedback or questions that you may have.
+Help us improve `outsystems-pipeline` by either:

+* [Submitting an issue](https://github.com/OutSystems/outsystems-pipeline/issues) with detailed information about the problem you're having
+* [Sending us an email](mailto:cicd.integrations@outsystems.com) with any feedback or questions that you may have

 ## Change log